-State law defines certain contact between a teacher and a student as "sexual battery."
-If the Compliance Officer or a designee has reason to believe that the Complainant has been the victim of criminal conduct as defined in Ohio's Criminal Code, such knowledge shall be immediately reported to local law enforcement.
-If the Compliance Officer or a designee has reason to believe that the Complainant has been the victim of criminal conduct as defined in West Virginia's Code, such knowledge shall be immediately reported to local law enforcment.
+State law defines certain contact between a teacher and a student as 'sexual battery.'
+If the Compliance Officer or a designee has reason to believe that the Complainant has been the victim of criminal conduct as defined in Ohio's Criminal West Virginia's Code, such knowledge shall be immediately reported to local law enforcement.